-“We focus on the larger end of the market on the extraction side,” Diddier says.
+“We focus on the larger end of the market on the extraction side,” Didier says.
 “We’re getting a lot of international interest on the CBD side right now.”

 “We’re seeing a lot of interest from clients in not just a single equipment solution,” he says.
 “We’re seeing an overall lab solution process they’re looking at.”

-There is also a heavy emphasis on R&D, which Diddier calls a “critical” part of the company’s team of 18 full-time employees.
+There is also a heavy emphasis on R&D, which Didier calls a “critical” part of the company’s team of 18 full-time employees.